42-transcendence-org/42-transcendence/pong_project/README.md

-- TODO Create views for /games/ endpoints using DRF
+- TODO Setup auth UI in the frontend